WebGL: Games

-There also has been a rapid emergence of game engines for WebGL, both 2D and 3D, including Unreal Engine 4 and Unity.
+There has been an emergence of 2D and 3D game engines for WebGL, such as Unreal Engine 4 and Unity.
 The Stage3D/Flash-based Away3D high-level library also has a port to WebGL via TypeScript.
 A more light-weight utility library that provides just the vector and matrix math utilities for shaders is sylvester.js.
 It is sometimes used in conjunction with a WebGL specific extension called glUtils.js.

-There are also some 2D libraries built on top of WebGL like Cocos2d-x or Pixi.js, which were implemented this way for performance reasons, in a move that parallels what happened with the Starling Framework over Stage3D in the Flash world.
+There are also some 2D libraries built atop WebGL, like Cocos2d-x or Pixi.js, which were implemented this way for performance reasons in a move that parallels what happened with the Starling Framework over Stage3D in the Flash world.
 The WebGL-based 2D libraries fall back to HTML5 canvas when WebGL is not available.

-Removing the rendering bottleneck by giving almost direct access to the GPU also exposed performance limitations in the JavaScript implementations.
+Removing the rendering bottleneck by giving almost direct access to the GPU has exposed performance limitations in the JavaScript implementations.
 Some were addressed by asm.js and WebAssembly (similarly, the introduction of Stage3D exposed performance problems within ActionScript, which were addressed by projects like CrossBridge).

 Content creation

-Like for any other graphics API, creating content for WebGL scenes requires using a regular 3D content creation tool and exporting the scene to a format that is readable by the viewer or helper library.
+As with any other graphics API, creating content for WebGL scenes requires using a 3D content creation tool and exporting the scene to a format that is readable by the viewer or helper library.
 Desktop 3D authoring software such as Blender, Autodesk Maya or SimLab Composer can be used for this purpose.
-Particularly, Blend4Web allows a WebGL scene to be authored entirely in Blender and exported to a browser with a single click, even as a standalone web page.
+In particular, Blend4Web allows a WebGL scene to be authored entirely in Blender and exported to a browser with a single click, even as a standalone web page.
 There are also some WebGL-specific software such as CopperCube and the online WebGL-based editor Clara.io.
 Online platforms such as Sketchfab and Clara.io allow users to directly upload their 3D models and display them using a hosted WebGL viewer.

-Environment based tools
+Environment-based tools

-Additionally, Mozilla Foundation, in its Firefox browser, has implemented built-in WebGL tools starting with version 27 that allow editing vertex and fragment shaders.
+Starting from Firefox Version 27, Mozilla has given Firefox built-in WebGL tools that allow the editing of vertices and fragment shaders.
 A number of other debugging and profiling tools have also emerged.